Monday, July 22, 2024

 Our family "pre accident" on top of a Maya ruin September 2023

 It has now been over a year with multiple stops at the immigration office to check in on progress.
 There is still none.
 We don't have Zephaniah's card.
 We are fortunate that with parents and other kids do have them.
 We are now allowed to cross the border without a problem.
-We hope and pray that one day Zephaniah will have a card (before we have to renew them 4 years fr
+We hope and pray that one day Zephaniah will have a card (before we have to renew them 4 years from now!)

 Saying goodbye to Nicole